 Nature is You Art Project (2020)

-This project was developed during the months of the lockdown in 2020.
-The online exhibition aims to explore the connection that we have with mother nature, and includes the work of many professional and amateur artists based in Scotland,
+This project developed during the months of the lockdown in 2020.
+The online exhibition aimed to explore the connection that we have with Mother Nature and included the work of many professional and amateur artists based in Scotland,

 I AM AN ARTIST, I AM FREE (2019)